occidere/DailyOMG/README.md

 Currently not supported.
 I'm working on it!

 ### 4. Email
-Currently not supoprted.
+Currently not supported.
 I'm working on it!